KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18-ATV.md

 **FAQ:**

 Q: How to enable developer options?
-*A: Settings -> About tablet -> Click 'Build number' several times.*
+*A: Settings -> Device Preferences -> About -> Click 'Build number' several times.*

 Q: How to enable root access?
 *A: LineageOS no longer has built-in root management for applications.
-You can have root access via ADB after enabling Settings -> System -> Developer options -> Rooted debugging, SSH (see FAQ below), or serial console.*
+You can have root access via ADB after enabling Settings -> Device Preferences -> Developer options -> Rooted debugging, SSH (see FAQ below), or serial console.*

 *I have also created a separate TWRP flashable [su add-on](https://www.androidfilehost.com/?fid=17248734326145736362).
-After installing the add-on you can enable root access under Settings -> System -> Developer options -> Root access.
+After installing the add-on you can enable root access under Settings -> Device Preferences -> Developer options -> Root access.
 You should keep this option disabled at all times when you are not using an app that explicitly requires root access.*

 Q: How to enable advanced reboot options?
-*A: Settings -> System -> Gestures -> Power menu -> Advanced restart*
+*A: Settings -> Device Preferences -> Developer options -> Advanced reboot*

 Q: How to find several Raspberry Pi specific settings options?
-*A: Settings -> System -> Advanced settings*
+*A: Settings -> Device Preferences -> Raspberry Pi settings*

 *Most options in this menu require you to reboot your device for the setting to take effect.*